kanishk333gupta/Elementary-Signals-in-continuous-and-discrete-time/README.md

-To run the propgram we install the necessary packages Installing packages:- install the PIP package
+To run the propgram we install the necessary packages Installing packages:-
+Install the PIP package
-- To install PIP package installer
+To install PIP package installer
 - Open command prompt window and type
 .. code:: shell